Matthew-Hsu/PiPass/README.md

 Copy over the new /var/www/ and /opt/PiPass/ from your computer to your Raspberry Pi.

 # Hardware
 I have listed some kits that are quite good if you will be purchasing a Raspberry Pi for the first time.
-I'm not asking for any donations, but if you will be purchasing any hardware, these Amazon referal links should be helpful.
-The pricing on these items are exactly the same as a non-referal.
+I'm not asking for any donations, but if you will be purchasing any hardware, these Amazon referral links should be helpful.
+The pricing on these items are exactly the same as a non-referral.

 Please let me know if any other hardware is compatible and I will add them to this list.